Xootr: Clothing

 Xootr markets its own line of baseball caps and tee-shirts.

 Wheels

 Xootr wheels were originally sold in two styles: standard (translucent yellow) and ultra (black), with the ultra wheels having 10% lower rolling resistance.

-Teams using Xootr wheels with a custom rubber formulation swept the top three places at the All-American Soap Box Derby Ultimate Speed championships in July 2008.
+Teams using Xootr wheels with a custom rubber formulation won the top three places at the All-American Soap Box Derby Ultimate Speed championships in July 2008.

 In popular culture

 The Xootr was featured in the film Little Manhattan, where a Xootr Street serves as the primary means of transportation for the main character, Gabe.
 In one scene, one of his friends has a Xootr Ultra Cruz while another friend makes do with a Razor.